creator-utkarsh/Credit-Card-Fraud-Analytics-and-Rule-Based-Detection-System/README.md

 ---

 ## 📊 Executive Summary
-Built an end-to-end fraud analytics and SQL-driven fraud detection system around 1.29M credit-card transactions.
-Used Python(Pandas) to perform inspection, extraction, cleaning, and the whole ETL process.
+Built an end-to-end fraud analytics and SQL-driven fraud detection system for 1.29M credit-card transactions.
+Used Python(Pandas) to perform inspection, extraction, cleaning, and the entire ETL process.
 Used SQL to perform analytical processing and the rule-based fraud engine.
-Used Power BI to make executive and fraud/risk-operations dashboards.
+Used Power BI to create executive and fraud/risk operations dashboards.
 The system produced explainable transaction-level risk scores and rule flags.
 Finally, generated some actionable insights on what further work can be done.

 #### **SITUATION**
 A Credit card company processes **1.29 million credit card transactions** across diverse merchant categories and customer segments.
-The organization faces significant fraud exposure with evolving threats having behavioral patterns like velocity-based attacks, impossible travel patterns, and late-night high-risk transactions.
+The organization faces significant fraud exposure, with evolving threats exhibiting behavioral patterns such as velocity-based attacks, impossible travel, and late-night high-risk transactions.
 Historical fraud rates of **0.15-2% per category** resulted in heavy financial losses and customer dissatisfaction.

 #### **TASK**
 Design and implement a **rule-based fraud detection system** that: